zelevar/simgle/README.md

 ```

 ## Usage
-After installing, you can use your utility like this:
+After installing, you can use it like this:
 ```sh
 simgle [arguments]
 ```